realcryptogates/solarclock/README.md

 # Solar clock (Planetary Positioning System)

-One of the most efficient planetary positioning system in the world.
+One of the most efficient planetary positioning systems in the world.